rishavanalyst07/Client-Satisfaction-Analytics/README.md

 •Supported comparison of service quality across People, Delivery, Services, and Strategy to identify which service areas consistently scored low.

-•Provided a consistent, drill-down view from region → sub-region → country → agency → client, improving transparency across the global network.
+•Provided a consistent, drill-down view from region → sub-region → country → Companies → client, improving transparency across the global network.

 *6. Impact and Results*